 This will ensure that it doesn’t interfere with the effects placed after it even if the volume is turned down to zero.
 When a volume pedal is at the end of the signal chain and has a lot of other pedals in front of it, a low impedance pedal is better to avoid an uneven response.

-Whether your swells are big and epic or subtle and controlled, these are just a handful of the best volume pedals to make your swells sounding as great as they can.
+Whether your swells are big and epic or subtle and controlled, these are just a handful of the best volume pedals for swells to make your swells sound as great as they can.